jewelsofthought/neshama/site/posts/neshama/love_greek.md

 > Storge: affection

 Storge is the love parents naturally feel for their children.
-It’s based on natural feelings and effortless love.
+It's based on natural feelings and effortless love.
 Storge is the love that knows forgiveness, acceptance and sacrifice.
 It is the one that makes you feel secure, comfortable and safe.

 Example of Storge love: Think about the kind of love your mother gives you, or your very best friend.
 It is rooted in friendship, and understanding, but there is also a deep emotional connection there.

-### Mania:
+### Mania

 - Mania: obsessive, possessive, addictive, dependent